City-of-Helsinki/helfi-hakuvahti/README.md

   Json schema objects that infer as TypeScript types.
 Naming is standardized as `SomeThing` for Json schema which has corresponding `SomeThingType`.
 - Hakuvahti uses MongoDB collection as a queue for outbound emails.
-This way performing API actions and collecting results from MongoDB does not depend on possible ATV errors or network lag, or availability of SMTP server.
+This way performing API actions and collecting results from ElasticSearch does not depend on possible ATV errors or network lag, or availability of SMTP server.
 - Adding, confirming and deleting subscriptions happens through